 T.S.
 Elliot, without equivocation, explained it to us:

 Again, the great spiritual teachers of history do not talk about “kumbaya,” “let’s all join hands and sing,” or “if we can just get enough of us to band together, world utopia will inevitably be ours."
 There's not a particle of that in their teachings.
 Only politician-types, those with an agenda -- but not in your favor -- talk that way.
 They want to emphasize "doing" because they have no concept of "being."
 As Tolle wryly puts it: "Being? - what do you do with it?"
-I like that one.

 It should also be stated that some of the “kumbaya” proponents are sincere and well-intentioned.
 They believe in “let’s all join hands.”
 Why do they believe it?
 They believe it because they themselves have not descended deeply enough, have not embarked upon the journey to the center of self.
 They believe in "doing" because "being" has no meaning for them.
 As such, their evaluations of the human condition remain unrealistic and naïve.
 They have not met themselves, up close; when they do, they’ll hang up their pom-poms.

-Our present lack of world peace, or local community peace, or family peace, is not caused by the absence of the right political movement, the right church to attend, the right slogans to chant, or any of these cultish externalities.
+Our present lack of world peace, or local community peace, or family peace, or personal sense of peace, is not caused by the absence of the right political movement, the right church to attend, the right slogans to chant, or any of these cultish externalities.
 We don’t have to try very hard to bring about world peace.
 It will happen naturally, easily, with no effort at all – as soon as we, individually, enter upon the severe path of sacred introspection -- and this, in a hot moment of clarity.

 When we do, we will find, huddled in the shadows, a needy little ego, the false self, suffering in the darkness, laboring under delusions of “I do not have enough” because “I am not enough.”
 This is the primary error and misperception.
 Shining a spotlight of awareness on this internal disquietude, a sacred “knowing of the self,” becomes the essence of authentic spirituality.